jkrishnavs/OpenMPGraphAlgorithms/README.md

 # 1.Introduction

 Realization of popular Graph Algorithms using C and OpenMP.
 The base algorithms are taken from GreenMarl[1] example algorithms.
+Apart from these we have also created a few utility graph algorithms